nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edits the project at the given index of the **currently visible** client list, changing only the given details.
 Any prefixes that are provided but left empty will delete the corresponding detail of the project (apart from the name).

-Fields that can be changed:
+Details that can be changed:
 * Name
 * Deadline
 * Price